aamersadiq/aamersadiq.github.io/_posts/2020-10-12-Migration flow for moving applications to cloud.markdown

 tags: [migration]
 ---
 <p>
-If you are thinking to migrate your existing applications, from on-premises to cloud, or from cloud to another cloud, these are the concrete steps you can take to ensure everything goes down smoothly.
+If you are planning to migrate your existing applications, from on-premises to cloud, or from cloud to another cloud, these are the concrete steps you can take to ensure everything goes down smoothly.
 <img src="{{ site.baseurl }}/images/blog/migration-flow/migration-and-consolidation-flow.PNG" class="fullsize-image" alt="Image">
 </p>
 <p>
 I have divided the whole process into three phases:
 <ul>
-<li>Concept: Or planning phase</li>
-<li>Implementation: Where stuff is done</li>
-<li>Completion: Review and close</li>
+<li>Concept (planning)</li>
+<li>Implementation (rollout)</li>
+<li>Completion (review and close)</li>
 </ul>
 </p>

 <h3>1.
 Concept Phase</h3>
-Concept phase is divided into various activities:
+Concept phase is divided into these activities:
 <h4>Discovery and Analysis</h4>
 <p>
-During discovery and analysis, collect as much information about the applications.
+During discovery and analysis, collect all the information about the applications.
 I recommend creating a application details document per application to capture the following information:
 <ul>
 <li>Application name, version, number of active users</li>
 <li>Contact information for vendor, business owner and technical owner along with their contact details</li>
-<li>High level component diagram exhibiting component type and where it is hosted e.g web application components can be web site, caching layer, api, database and each could be hosted on different servers</li>
+<li>High level component diagrams exhibiting component type and which server it is hosted e.g web application components can be web site, caching layer, api, database and each could be hosted on different servers</li>
-<li>Integration diagram outlining the communication or dependency link between the given application and all the other applications</li>
+<li>Integration diagrams outlining the communication or dependency link between the given application and all the other applications</li>
 <li>All the security accounts required for the application e.g. database logins, service accounts</li>
-<li>Key performance metrics (CPU/memory/network utilization)</li>
+<li>Key resource utilization (CPU/memory/network utilization)</li>
+<li>Performance benchmarks</li>
+<li>Known issues</li>
 </ul>
 </p>
 <h4>Current Landscape</h4>